NeoktaLabs/ppopgi-project/docs/09-indexer.md

 ## Hybrid model: what is indexed vs what is read on-chain

 ### Indexed (The Graph)

 Use The Graph for:
 - raffle discovery
-- immutable raffle metadata (or effectively immutable)
+- immutable or effectively immutable raffle metadata
-- state transitions and final outcomes (winner/cancel)
+- lifecycle events (finalization, completion, cancellation)
-- global filter/sort fields
+- global filter and sort fields

 **Indexer is the primary source for:**
 - browse pages
-- search/filter results
+- search and filter results
-- “past raffles” catalog
+- “past raffles” listings

 ### On-chain reads (RPC)

-Use on-chain reads for:
+Use direct on-chain reads for:
-- confirmation on the raffle details page (truth)
+- confirmation on the raffle details page
 - user-specific data:
   - `ticketsOwned[user]`
   - `claimableFunds[user]`
   - `claimableNative[user]`
-- approvals / allowance checks for USDC
+- allowance and approval checks for USDC
-- finalize eligibility checks (deadline/maxTickets conditions can change with time)
+- finalize eligibility (deadline, maxTickets, pause state)

-**Chain is always the source of truth** if indexer data is stale.
+**On-chain state always wins** if indexer data is stale or inconsistent.

 ---